Taking A Trip To Visit Grandparents Or Older Relatives? Tips To Reduce The Risk

 Think twice before you fly

 "Planes are a major concern," Miller says, despite the high level of air filtration on most planes.
 In planes you are exposed to people several rows ahead and behind, for an extended period of time.
 It can also be hard to social distance as you navigate the airports.
-Trains, and buses likely have similar exposure, Miller says.
+Trains and buses likely have similar exposure, Miller says.

 If you do take a plane, bus or train, "choose routes that are less populous," says Dr. Emily Landon, a hospital epidemiologist and infectious diseases specialist at University of Chicago Medicine.
 "Make sure you are wearing a mask and using hand hygiene," she says.
 And look for an airline, train or bus company that is enforcing rules like universal masking.